awsdocs/amazon-route53-docs/doc_source/access-control-managing-permissions.md

 }
 ```

-## Route 53 CMK permissions required for DNSSEC signing<a name="KMS-key-policy-for-DNSSEC"></a>
+## Route 53 customer managed key permissions required for DNSSEC signing<a name="KMS-key-policy-for-DNSSEC"></a>

-When you enable DNSSEC signing for Route 53, Route 53 creates a key\-signing key \(KSK\) based on a customer managed customer master key \(CMK\) in AWS Key Management Service \(AWS KMS\)\.
-You can use an existing customer managed CMK that supports DNSSEC signing or create a new one\.
-Route 53 must have permission to access your CMK so that it can create the KSK for you\.
+When you enable DNSSEC signing for Route 53, Route 53 creates a key\-signing key \(KSK\) based on a customer managed key in AWS Key Management Service \(AWS KMS\)\.
+You can use an existing customer managed key that supports DNSSEC signing or create a new one\.
+Route 53 must have permission to access your customer managed key so that it can create the KSK for you\.

-To enable Route 53 to access your CMK, make sure that your CMK policy contains the following statements:
+To enable Route 53 to access your customer managed key, make sure that your customer managed key policy contains the following statements:

 ```
 {